Organizations looking to run SQL Server on Azure have two options: installing SQL Server on an Azure virtual machine...

 Performance is based on the number of Database Transaction Units (DTUs), a mixed measurement of CPU, memory and I/O usage.
 Different combinations of DTUs and storage are available at varying hourly prices.
 Users can also group multiple databases into elastic pools, with pricing pegged to an overall measurement of elastic DTUs, or eDTUs.

 Running SQL Server on Azure virtual machines (VMs) is similar to running SQL Server on premises.
-As with any other VM, you'll have full access to the virtual machine's contents, including the OS.
+As with any other VM, you'll have full access to the virtual machine's contents, including the operating system.
 Microsoft makes SQL Server VM images readily available through the Azure portal under either a new pay-per-minute license or reuse of an existing on-premises one.
 Alternatively, you can opt to install SQL Server on a VM yourself, utilizing one of your own licenses.

 Looking at the good side of using VMs